Trump pardons ranchers whose case sparked Bundy takeover of Oregon refuge

 At the time, Bundy told CNN that he wanted the federal government to relinquish control of the wildlife refuge so “people can reclaim their resources.”
 He also wanted an easier sentence for Dwight and Steven Hammond, who had both previously rejected his assistance.

+The President’s pardon of the Hammonds will be seen in the minds of the far right militia movement as justification and absolution for the armed takeover of the land, a former law enforcement official who was involved in the Oregon militia standoff tells CNN.
+In a statement, White House press secretary Sarah Sanders described the Hammonds as upstanding citizens, a claim the former official says is widely debated among members of their community.

+The former official, who self-identifies as right of center politically, said it is “ridiculous and disgraceful that the commander in chief is now providing those who break the law with what will be interpreted as a rallying cry for future unlawful action.”

-The occupation resulted in the death of one man, LaVoy Fincicum, who was shot and killed by Oregon State Police troopers when he drove his truck at a roadblock while trying to escape the refuge.
+The 2016 occupation resulted in the death of one man, LaVoy Finicum, who was shot and killed by Oregon State Police troopers when he drove his truck at a roadblock while trying to escape the wildlife refuge.
 Bundy was also arrested in a different vehicle that peacefully surrendered to police.

 The standoff lasted 41 days until the last holdout inside the refuge surrendered in February 2016.